manuelbb-upb/RadialBasisFunctionModels.jl/docs/src/RadialBasisFunctionModels.md

 end
 ````

-The jacobion of a vector of kernels follows suit:
+The jacobian of a vector of kernels follows suit:

 ````@example RadialBasisFunctionModels
 function jacT( K :: AbstractVector{<:ShiftedKernel}, x :: AbstractVector{<:Real})